Samu Fóti

 Samu Fóti (17 May 1890 in Budapest – 17 June 1916 in Lipové) was a Hungarian gymnast who competed in the 1912 Summer Olympics.
 He was Jewish.

-He was part of the Hungarian team which won the silver medal in the gymnastics men's team, European system event in 1912.
+He was part of the Hungarian team, which won the silver medal in the gymnastics men's team, European system event in 1912.
 He also competed in the men's discus throw at the 1912 Summer Olympics.

+He was killed in action during World War I.